Clock Mainspring Damage

 When a mainspring breaks, the barrel and the next wheel up gets the most impact and is where most of the damage occurs.
 If there is damage to the movement that is, sometimes there is no damage at all.

 Then the next thing to do is to check the arbor on the next wheel up since it gets bent often when the mainspring breaks.

 Get a new movement instead

-If the movement is 25-30 years old, it has lived its life anyway.
-A new movement would be the best thing at this point because of the cost and time it would take to make it right.
+Of course, a movement that is 25-30 years old has lived its life.
+Subsequently, a new movement would be the best thing at this point because of the cost and time it would take to make it right.